-Some of the recent initiatives for scaling innovations by the Ministry of Agriculture and Farmers' Welfare are: Attracting Rural Youth in Agriculture (ARYA), Mera Gaon Mera Gaurav, National Skill Qualification Framework, skill development training, Value Addition and Technology Incubation Centres in Agriculture (VATICA)', knowledge systems and homestead agricultural management in tribal areas, nutri-sensitive agricultural resources and innovations (NARI), climate smart villages, web and mobile advisory services.
-The farmer producer organizations (FPOs) can play potential role in innovation upscaling and hence providing needed support to them is also important.
+Some of the recent initiatives for scaling innovations by the Ministry of Agriculture and Farmers' Welfare are: Attracting Rural Youth in Agriculture (ARYA), Mera Gaon Mera Gaurav, National Skill Qualification Framework, skill training, Value Addition and Technology Incubation Centres in Agriculture (VATICA)', knowledge systems and homestead agricultural management in tribal areas, nutri- sensitive agricultural resources and innovations (NARI), climate smart villages, web and mobile advisory services.
+The potential role of farmer producer organizations (FPOs) in innovation upscaling is also important.

 The Department of Biotechnology (DBT) has also taken up several initiatives for scaling innovations through Biotechnology Industry Research Assistance Council (BIRAC), a platform to nurture industry-academia connectivity.
 Other initiatives include biotechnology parks and bioincubators, science clusters, etc. Even though there are different schemes for agricultural biotechnology such as Biotech-KISAN scheme, the performance is not on par with other sectors like health.
 There are also schemes to encourage scientist/faculty to move to entrepreneurship.
 The key challenges for the entrepreneurs are lack of financing and market access.
-DBT had started several initiatives such as Students Innovations for Advancement of Research Explorations (SITARE), eYUVA (creating entrepreneurial culture in universities), BioNEST (nurturing entrepreneurship by establishing bioincubation centres) for supporting entrepreneurs.
-Also, there is a need for accelerating entrepreneurship fund and possibility of social immersion programs for incubators to assess the market needs (Renu Swarup, 2017).
+DBT had started several initiatives such as Students Innovations for Advancement of Research Explorations (SITARE), eYUVA (creating entrepreneurial culture in universities), BioNEST (nurturing entrepreneurship by establishing Bioincubation Centres) for supporting entrepreneurs.
+Also, there is a need for accelerating entrepreneurship fund and possibility of social immersion programmes for incubates to assess the market needs (Renu Swarup, 2017).